 Specializing in the treatment of utility poles and residential lumber, the Guelph facility operates on approximately nine hectares of land.
-It has three water-borne cylinders, two pole butt treating tanks, four dry kilns and full fixation capacity for all of its 3 cylinders.
+It has three water-borne cylinders, four dry kilns and full fixation capacity for all of its 3 cylinders.
 The total annual treating capacity approaches 160,000 cubic metres.
 The facilities also include an incising/framing line and an automated lumber packaging line.
 The plant produces utility poles and residential lumber and benefits from access to a rail loading and unloading facility within minutes of the plant.

-In 2017, there were approximately \$120,000 in capital expenditures, devoted primarily to the repair of the drip pad track.
+In 2018, there were approximately \$95,000 in capital expenditures, devoted primarily to upgrades to the treating cylinder heating system.